Testing

 }

 You can also produce JSON output for test collection as well.
-As an example,
+Consider the

-consider the project structure shown in the Running tests
+directory structure shown in the Running tests section.
+The

-section.
-The following command collects a list in JSON format of all of the
+following command collects a list in JSON format of all of the tests defined in

 directory hierarchy: